typsy-dev/documentation/ApiV2.md

 ```

 ### Response
 Example response where depart a user request has been successful.
+The documentation on what do with the requestId is [here](#request-status)
 ```
 {
     "requestId": "f1c8c78c-78f0-4b50-af09-df0a14dc3759",